What Are Fire Control Panels

 Coded panels were the original design for fire alarm control panels.
 These systems used a code to alert the employees of a fire.
 Essentially, the panel would deliver a sound based on the code setup.
 They use horns or bells to distribute the code throughout the entire building.
 The code is reflected by the total number of bell rings or times in which the horn blows.
 Each of these systems requires an employee to pull a reset switch to disengage the panel.

 While these systems have been replaced with more updated opportunities, older buildings may use these systems today.
 The most common workplaces that these systems are present include public schools, older universities, and hospitals that were built prior to 1996.

 What Are Conventional Panels?

 The conventional panels operate on more than one circuit.
-They have sensors that connect to the panel and are wired by electrician in a parallel style.
+They have sensors that connect to the panel and are wired by an electrician in a parallel style.
 When the sensor readings exceed specific thresholds, the circuit resistance of the wiring is reduced.

-The limitations of the systems depends on the total number of circuits that are used in it.
+The limitations of the systems depend on the total number of circuits that are used in it.
 The information density received by the panel cannot exceed the number of circuits in which it is connected.
 However, it allows for zone-based boundaries identifies by circuits.
 This is beneficial for commercial buildings that have multiple stories.

 What Are Addressable Panels?

 An Addressable Fire Control Panel gives an exact address for the location of a fire.
 The address reflects a specific device located inside the building.
 This gives the owner time to shut down the device and prevent further property damage and injury if possible.
 It also detects the conditions that could lead to a fire.